-For those children and young people who are significantly ‘hard to reach’ and are unable to access the curriculum offer in school, these learners are offered one to one tuition where they are offered access to English, Maths and a PSHE curriculum.
-The aim is to re-engage them in learning and return full time into school.
+For those learners people who are significantly vulnerable and are unable to access the curriculum offer in school, these learners are offered one to one tuition where they are offered access to English, Maths and a PSHE/Citizenship curriculum.
+The aim is to re-engage them in learning and return full time to into school.

 Save paper and the pain of trying to decipher your handwriting with a flashcard app.
 Look for a version like Flashcards+ (iOS), which lets you create your own cards or import existing sets through Quizlet, a brilliant community site for students to share study notes.

 This breaks down subjects into handy smaller chunks (there’s a clue in the name here..) and lets you revise topics, watch video summaries, complete activities and test yourself as you go.
 The site covers subjects from Key Stage One to GCSE.

 A big part of revision is getting organised and keeping track of your study.
 The Revision Ace app lets you make a revision plan, record your time spent on each subject and track your progress as you go.
 Alternatively, you can create a colourful PDF timetable with the help of getrevising.co.uk, which will even suggest a schedule for you to follow.

 Khan Academy is a not-for-profit learning tool that aims to provide a world-class education to anyone with Internet access.
 The site includes video tutorials and tests in Maths, Science, Economics, Computer Programming and History.
 The site keeps track of your progress and gives you awards for achievement.
 This is a great tool for getting to grips with the basics or taking on advanced study for extra credit.